MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Experiment

 \subsection{Experimental Settings}

-\textbf{Dataset.} We use the CEPSUM dataset~\cite{LiYXWHZ20}, which is collected from an e-commerce platform in China.
+\textbf{Dataset.} We use the CEPSUM dataset\footnote{\url{https://github.com/hrlinlp/cepsum}}~\cite{LiYXWHZ20}, which is collected from an e-commerce platform in China.
 It includes around 1.4 million products covering three categories: Home Appliances, Clothing, and Cases \& Bags.
 Each product in CEPSUM contains a long product description, a product title, a product image, and a high-quality summary written by humans.
 Tab.~\ref{data_static} provides the data statistics.

-For the multi-modal product attribute prediction task, we construct the pre-defined attribute vocabulary following Song et al.~\cite{SongJLZCN22}.
+For the multi-modal product attribute prediction task, we construct the pre-defined attribute vocabulary following V2P~\cite{SongJLZCN22}.
 Specifically, we use Jieba\footnote{\url{https://github.com/fxsjy/jieba}} to tokenize the dataset and then perform the part-of-speech tagging.
 The attribute vocabulary for each category consists of adjectives and nouns with more than one Chinese character and have appeared in more than a pre-defined number of products' summaries.
-Specifically, according to the scale of different product categories, the pre-defined number threshold for Home Appliance, Clothing, and Cases \& Bags categories are set as $5,000$, $10,000$, and $1,000$, respectively.
+According to the scale of different product categories, the pre-defined number threshold for Home Appliance, Clothing, and Cases \& Bags categories are set to $5,000$, $10,000$, and $1,000$, respectively.

 \textbf{Implementation Details.} We use the pre-trained bart-base-chinese\footnote{\url{https://huggingface.co/fnlp/bart-base-chinese}} to construct the text encoder, which has six layers.
 For the image encoder, we stack 4 layers (i.e., $H$ in Sec.~\ref{sec:ie}) with $8$ attention heads and the hidden dimensionality is $2,048$.
 The parameters of the image encoder are initialized randomly.
 The batch size $B$ of Eq.~\ref{eq:cl} is $16$.
 The dropout rate is $0.1$.
 The maximum length $L$ of the text sequence is set to $400$, and the retained number $M$ of regions per image is set to $36$.
 We conduct a grid search for task weights $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$ in Eq.~\ref{eq:eq-all}.
 The default $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$ are set to $0.8$, $0.05$ and $0.3$, respectively.
 We also report the impact of performance when using different task weights in Sec.~\ref{sec:sa}.
 The models are optimized using Adam~\cite{KingmaB14} and a cosine learning rate schedule with the initial learning rate of $3e^{-5}$.
 Notably, we report the average of three runs with different random seeds on the testing set as experimental results in this paper.